JoKra1/HSMM_LD_EEG/README.md

 ## Description:

-Code to perform the HsMM-MVPA model selection analysis described in *Word type and frequency effects on lexical decisions are process-dependent and start early* (Krause, van Rij, & Borst; submitted).
+Code to perform the HsMM-MVPA model selection and trial-level GAMM analysis described in *Word type and frequency effects on lexical decisions are process-dependent and start early* (Krause, van Rij, & Borst; submitted).
 The code makes use of the HsMM functions provided by Berberyan et al. (2021) that can be downloaded from [here](https://osf.io/z49me/files/).

 ## Performing the analysis: